Primary Therapist/Collegiate Recovery Specialist

 Sarah MacDonald, CSC-AD

-Sarah MacDonald is the Collegiate Recovery Specialist at Maryland Addiction Recovery Center (MARC).
+Sarah MacDonald is a Primary Therapist/Collegiate Recovery Specialist at Maryland Addiction Recovery Center (MARC).
 She joined MARC in 2016 as a Therapist Assistant in the extended care community living treatment program, working closely with patients, and collaborating with MARC’s clinical and medical teams.

 Sarah later transitioned into the role of Office Manager, where she supervised administrative staff, coordinated key vendor relationships, managed office operations, and supported company leadership with special projects.
 In 2018, she completed a clinical internship and earned a degree in Chemical Dependency Counseling.